 In addition, the ceiling must be strong enough to support the projector and the installation must be in accordance with any local building codes.
 Please consult your dealer for more information.

 Features you'll enjoy:

-Quick start & Quick Power Off
+Quick start & Direct Power Off

-Less than 4 seconds\ after turning on the power, the projector is ready to display PC or video images.
+Eight seconds after turning on the power, the projector is ready to display PC or video images.